MarneeDear/presentations/gatling/load-testing-with-gatling.md

 * splitUsers
 * heavisideUsers

+# Simulation Reports

+After a test was run, Getling outputs an HTML report with the response times for every request and nice visualizations to see at a glance how your application performed.

 # Configuration

 `...\gatling\conf\gatling.conf`

+You might want to adjust these settings to best fit your application.
+For example, if you know you have a page that with a naturally long response time, you might want to keep Gatling from triggering a timeout.

-* Connection timeout -- Timeout when establishing a connection
+* Timeout when establishing a connection
-* Read timeout -- Timeout when a used connection stays idle
+* Timeout when a used connection stays idle
-* Request timeout -- Timeout of the requests
+* Timeout of the requests

 # Advanced stuff